 In 1928 Walt began work on character called Mortimer Mouse.
 By November of that year, the mouse, newly named Mickey starred in Steamboat Willie.
 The animated short was released to huge acclaim.
 Not only was this the first appearance of Mickey Mouse, but it was also the first cartoon film to have a fully synchronized soundtrack.
 It had been only a year earlier that the first sound film, The Jazz Singer, had been released.
 On January 13 1930 the first comic strip devoted to Mickey Mouse appeared and later in that same year the first Mickey Mouse book was published.

-In the years following Mickey’s debut, as the Disney Studios grew, they routinely produced and were most well-known for their Silly Symphonies, as seen advertised in Lot 3.
+In the years following Mickey’s debut, as the Disney Studios grew, they routinely produced and were most well-known for their Silly Symphonies.
 This series of animated shorts quickly became the platform in which the artists at the studio were allowed to experiment with processes and techniques.
 The corresponding published comic strips were often where Disney and his animators presented and tested new characters.
 (Silly Symphonies also serves as the inspiration in name, format and animation for Looney Tunes.)
-Mickey himself changed over time: Lot 1 can be dated to before 1933 because of the "pie" design of the character's eyes which feature a white triangle cut out of a black circle, like a piece of pie.
-After 1933, the eye design changed.
+Mickey himself changed over time, from the "pie" design of the character's eyes which feature a white triangle cut out of a black circle before 1933, to afterward when the eye design changed.

 In the summer of 1934 Disney announced that he would produce the studio's first feature length film.
 Rumours and trouble surrounding Snow White resulted in production being dubbed derisively as “Disney’s Folly”.
 Walt mortgaged his own house to help finance the feature.
 Considerable training and development went into the production of the film, and because of this the Disney Studios expanded with animators, teachers, and artists from all fields.